EUROYoung/euroyoung.github.io/_pages/resourcesfiles.md

 Here you can find files associated to the presentation of plenary speakers, among other documents.

-Press the photo of the speaker to download the file.
+Press the photo of the speaker to download the respective file.

 <h1 id="2025">EUROYoung 2025-Naples, IT.</h1>